 We’ve said it before and we’ll say it again: there’s no one-size-fits-all solution when it comes to solar panel systems.
 Where you buy your solar panels from or who you decide to contract with for installation will depend on your personal preferences, how you want to finance the system, and the type of system you want to install.
 In this article, we’ll evaluate several options for buying solar panel systems, including wholesale resellers, national installation companies, Amazon solar kits, and EnergySage.

 Where can you buy solar panels?
-An overview of solar panel purchase options
+An overview of solar panel purchasing options

 There are many options available for purchasing a solar panel system, including but not limited to the choices below: